cobbler/cobbler.github.io/manuals/2.6.0/3/2/4_-_Import.md

 layout: manpage
 title: Cobbler Import
 meta: 2.6.0
+nav: 4 - Import
+navversion: nav26
 ---

+<p>The purpose of "cobbler import" is to  set up a network install server for one or more distributions.
+This mirrors content based on a DVD image, an ISO file, a tree on a mounted filesystem, an external rsync mirror or SSH location.</p>

 The purpose of `cobbler import` is to set up a network install server for one or more distributions.
 This mirrors content based on a DVD image, an ISO file, a tree on a mounted filesystem, an external rsync mirror or SSH location.